 FACT: Dying Your Hair Darker At Home Can Turn Out To Be A Disaster

-Like I mentioned above you need a filler color when going darker.
-Unless you went to cosmetology school you won’t know the proper red to use as a filler.
+Like I mentioned above, you need a filler color when going darker.
+Unless you went to cosmetology school, you wouldn’t know the proper red to use as a filler.
 Red isn’t just red.
-Like we learned in kindergarten you can have a warm red, a cool red or a neutral red.
+Like we learned in kindergarten, you can have a warm red, a cool red or a neutral red.
 Going to a stylist will ensure you get the final dark result you want because they will know the proper filler color to use.

 The Truth About Coloring Your Hair At Home